 How to buy Uber shares

-This guide will explore the history of Uber and its recent investment performance.
-You’ll also find an analysis of the best brokers to use to invest in Uber.
+This guide explores the history of Uber and its recent investment performance.
+You can also find an analysis of the best places to buy Uber stock.

-If you have all the information you need and just want to invest, you can buy Uber shares immediately by visiting one of our trusted brokers below.
-If you’re not ready to invest yet, keep reading for more information on Uber.
+If you have all the information you need and just want to know where to buy Uber stock online, simply visit one of our trusted brokers below.
+If you’re not ready to get involved yet, keep reading for more information on Uber.

 How to buy Uber shares, a step-by-step guide